What is Empathy?

 Generally, it means to establish a razor-sharp perception of the other person, if you’d like to be empathetic.

 It should be like you’re the other person.

 You see what the other person is seeing.

 You hear what the other person is hearing.

-With your eyes, ears, heart and your mind.
-And much feelings and empathy for the situation, the values und the believes of the other person.
+With your eyes, ears, heart, and your mind.
+And many feelings and empathy for the situation, the values, and the beliefs of the other person.

 Yes, the impact of empathy reaches out far beyond a deep connection.

 And no, I won’t tell you here about how many percent of importance has body language, tonality, and so on, there are enough examples online.